 About the Event

-The National Endowment for Democracy (NED) will recognize the extraordinary courage and resilience of Ukrainian civil society with its 2022 Democracy Award.
-NED will honor four partner organizations that are part of a powerful citizen movement to defend Ukraine, as these groups continue their critical work advancing and protecting human rights, demanding accountability, strengthening independent media, and mobilizing support for their country during a harrowing time of war.
+The National Endowment for Democracy (NED) recognized the extraordinary courage and resilience of Ukrainian civil society with its 2022 Democracy Award.
+NED honored four partner organizations that are part of a powerful citizen movement to defend Ukraine, as these groups continue their critical work advancing and protecting human rights, demanding accountability, strengthening independent media, and mobilizing support for their country during a harrowing time of war.

 “Ukraine’s democratic development, led by its people and civil society, is key to the country’s success—not only to restore peace, but also to ensure Ukraine emerges stronger from this horrific war,” said Damon Wilson, president and chief executive officer of NED, which has been a proud partner of Ukraine’s civil society groups, media outlets, and human rights activists since 1989.
 “These four organizations exemplify the heroic struggle, courage, and determination of millions of Ukrainians who risk everything to defend democracy and freedom.”